rolemadelen/euisblue.github.io/_posts/linux/disable-keyboard/2019-6-29-en-linux-disable-keyboard.md

 fi
 ```

-The output of the command `xinput list-props "AT Translated Set 2 keyboard" | grep "Device Enabled"` is as follows:
+The output of the command `xinput list-props "AT Translated Set 2 keyboard" | grep "Device Enabled"` is:

 ```bash
 # when enabled